PSalleSDev/VMUX/README.md

 VMUX - Simple termux "workspace/file manager".

-This is a CLI to handle files and folders.
+This is a TUI to handle files and folders.

 ### Configurations